TABLE OF CONTENTS

 • Photo vs. Video mode — photo is white and video is red

 • Show the compass and the arrow and explain how to use it to navigate.
 I like to spin the Remote Control around to show the arrow moving while I’m explaining.
 Show them the map as well.
-This can be turned off, but most folks like to fly with it there just for stronger situational awareness.
+This can be turned off, but most folks like to fly with it in the lower left corner for better situational awareness.

 • Teach them the word “telemetry” and show how this is the easiest way to see your altitude at any given time.
 You can also see your speed, and the distance the aircraft is from the Remote Control.